sidamd/AMDAcceleratorCloudGuides/PlexusQuickStartGuide/HowTo_Launch_HPCG_Docker_Application.md

 ***

-# How To Launch RocHPL Docker Application
+# How To Launch RocHPCG Docker Application

 ***